On Landis' conjecture for positive Schr\"odinger operators on graphs

 \section{Set up and a Liouville comparison theorem}

-In this section, we recall some basic notions and results in criticality theory that are essential for the development of this article.
-In addition, we prove the discrete analogue of Liouville comparison principle for Schr\"odinger operators on graphs.
+In this section, we recall some basic notions and results in criticality theory that are essential for the development of this article, where we use \cite{KellerPinchoverPogorzelski} as the main source for the discrete setting.
+In addition, we prove a discrete analogue of a Liouville comparison principle for Schr\"odinger operators on graphs.